RobotsBuildingEducation/Educate/scripts/progress/ComputerScience (done).md

 Formal computer science courses have their time and place and the nature of our audience requires us to keep things in simple language.
 So it's not really productive for me to jump into scientific language by mentioning things like "post-order traversal", "recursions" or "branch and bound algorithm design".
 We're still going to touch on the essence of these subjects along the way.

 #### Scene 18
-However, if you are a computer science I do have some advice when you work on these subject.
+However, if you are a computer science student I do have some advice when you work on these subject.
 My old Russian professor would simply say: "Finga on ze book.
 Read it five times!"
 You will see why this is good advice.

 #### Scene 19